 How to Teach Your Parrot to Step Up

 It works as a gateway to several other tricks.
 This trick is complete once your parrot steps up onto an object you indicate.
-This is usually your hand, wrist, or finger (depending on the bird’s size), so you can pick the bird up.
+This is usually your hand, wrist, or finger so that you can pick the parrot up:

-- Place your finger out in front of the bird
+- Place your finger out in front of the parrot

 - Say “step-up”

-- If the bird does not respond, nudge your hand or finger against its legs
+- If it doesn’t respond, nudge your hand or finger against its legs

-- After a few steady nudges, the bird will be compelled to step up rather than back away.
+- After a few steady nudges, it will be compelled to step up rather than back away

-- Reward the bird with a treat and soft-spoken praise.
+- Reward it with a treat and soft-spoken praise

-- Let the bird dismount and do it again.
+- Let it dismount and do it again

 After 3-4 training sessions, it should have this behavior sealed in its brain.